bcgov/design-research-guide/docs/conduct-research.md

 - Always be mindful of the participant's comfort level
 - Pull back when necessary and go in deeper when possible
 - Remember, smile and make eye contact
-- For remote user research, time spent in front of a screen can be more tiring for participants than in person sessions.
+- For remote design research, time spent in front of a screen can be more tiring for participants than in person sessions.
 Plan breaks and/or shorter sessions to improve participant engagement

 ## Record the Session